mntlra/ACORDAR-retrieval/README.md

-# An Analysis of the ACORDAR Test Collection: Retrieval Results
+# An Analysis of the ACORDAR Test Collection: Retrieval Models

 This repository contains the code we used to reproduce the retrieval results present in the [ACORDAR Test Collection's reference paper](https://doi.org/10.1145/3477495.3531729).
 The program indexes the given corpus and retrieve the 10 most relevant datasets for the given queries.